Managing Absenteeism in Public Hospitals: The Harmful Effects of Overly Fragile Solutions

 Harmful consequences

-• Extreme fatigue among healthcare workers
+- Extreme fatigue among healthcare workers

-A post on a forum illustrates this:
+A post found on a forum illustrates this:

 “If continuity of care is disrupted because we don’t come in on our days off, it’s certainly not our fault.
 The rest is intimidation and emotional blackmail.”

-The use of cross-departmental staff may lead to a decline in the quality of care, since the staff member assigned to the task is unfamiliar with both the department in question and the patients.
+The use of cross-departmental staff may lead to a decline in the quality of care, since the staff member assigned to the case is unfamiliar with both the department in question and the patients.

 A nurse interviewed shares her experience: